nushackers/nushackers-site/_posts/2012-01-01-gearing-up-for-2011-plans-and-a-new-site.md

 ---
 layout: post

-title: Gearing Up For 2012 (Plans, and a New Site!)
+title: "Gearing Up For 2012 (Plans, and a New Site!)"
 date: 2012-01-01 02:07
 author: admin
 comments: true